Top 9 BEST Steven Seagal Movies

 8. Out For Justice (1991)

-This was Seagal’s 4th movie, and he shines in this movie but is working with a very poor script – this may have been what earnt him a shot at something grander for his 5th movie, Under Siege (1992) which remains his “most backed” movie of all time (by Hollywood et al) and is my personal favourite too.
+This was Seagal’s 4th movie, and he shines in this movie but is working with a very poor script — this may have been what earnt him a shot at something grander for his 5th movie, Under Siege (1992) which remains his “most backed” movie of all time (by Hollywood et al) and is top of my list too.

 9. Above The Law (1988)